 Three Diamond Door

 Three Diamond Door is a go-to bar in Bushwick.
 They have a happy hour, there’s a nice backyard, and you can dance in the back room on weekends.

 Village Square Pizza

 Village Square Pizza in the West Village serves a mix of vegan, non-vegan, square, and non-square pies by the slice.

 Louie & Ernie’s Pizza

 Louie & Ernie’s is a legendary New York-style slice shop in Pelham Bay that’s been open since 1947.
 Get the sausage pie.

 Lucali is a walk-in-only spot in Carroll Gardens that serves the best pizza in New York City.

-Leo is the best pizza place in Williamsburg, especially if you’re into sourdough pies and natural wine.
+Leo is one of the best pizza places in Brooklyn, especially if you’re into sourdough pies and natural wine.

 Filter and browse restaurants near you